karanbhatia116/The-RGB-Color-Game/README.md

-# The-RGB-Color-Game
+The-RGB-Color-Game
-This is an RGB Color guessing game.
-You are provided with a random color and a bunch of colors to select the right color.
-I learnt this from Colt Steele, instructor of The Web Developer Bootcamp at Udemy.com
+To Play the Game
+1. Download all files
+2.Open the .html file
+3.Click the square with the color closest to given color.